KollerSAO/CheatSheet-Go/README.md

 ```
 ## Struct
 Structs are your own data types it consist of variables or other structs
+If you write the first letter of a struct in Uppercase it is visible in every file
+If you write the first letter of a struct in Lowercase it is only visible in the file where the
+struct in declared
 ```go
 type person struct {
   Name string